segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 - [RDS](#rds-postgres)
 - [Compose](#compose-postgres)*

-*_[Compose will be End of Life on March 1, 2023](https://help.compose.com/docs/compose-deprecation){:target="_blank"}.
+> note "Deprecation of Compose"
+> On March 1, 2023, [Compose will be deprecated](https://help.compose.com/docs/compose-deprecation){:target="_blank"}.
 After this date, all databases on Compose will be disabled and deprovisioned.
-If you need help selecting another Segment-supported Postgres database provider, contact [Segment Support](https://segment.com/help/contact){:target="_blank"}._
+If you need help selecting another Segment-supported Postgres database provider, [contact Segment Support](https://segment.com/help/contact){:target="_blank"}.

 > warning ""
-> Segment supports only these Postgres databases.
-Postgres databases from other providers are not guaranteed to work.
-For questions or concerns about Segment-supported Postgres providers, contact [Segment Support](https://segment.com/help/contact){:target="_blank"}.
+> Segment only supports these Postgres databases.
+Postgres databases from other providers aren't guaranteed to work.
+For questions or concerns about Segment-supported Postgres providers, [contact Segment Support](https://segment.com/help/contact){:target="_blank"}.

 ## Heroku Postgres